Ever been stuck in a situation where you were afraid to take a decision that could change your life forever, but really had no choice?

 I’ve been doing a lot of that lately, haven’t I?
-It must be December, when we start look back and then, looking forward.
+It must be December, when we start to look back and then, look forward.

 Introspection takes on a new meaning with each year we live.
 If, 20 years ago, I were to reflect over a past incident, my reaction at that time would have been very different from what it is now.

 Today, when I think back about specific life events, I often smile and even go so far as to give myself a pat on the back for the situations I’ve overcome.

 One of the scariest moments of my life was when I quit my job before I got married.
 No, I wasn’t scared to quit my job – or get married – but after I handed in my resignation, I faced such a lot of opposition from my family it wasn’t funny.
 They thought I was being foolish.
 I didn’t let it get to me as I had every intention of returning back to work in a few months – in fact, the company I worked with insisted that they’d keep an opening for me, even though I was going to move to another city.